SmartCampusMaua/smartcampusmaua-mobile/README.md

 # smartcampusmaua-app

-The `smartcampusmaua-app` is developed using the React Native `0.68+` framework for both `Android / IOS` native App platform, using TypeScript.
+The `smartcampusmaua-app` is developed using the React Native `0.68+` framework for both `Android / IOS` native App platform using TypeScript.

 ## Prerequirements